evancz/elm-effects/README.md

 ## The General Pattern

 The general pattern is a slight extension to [The Elm Architecture][arch].
 If you have not read about that, do it now.
-Go, do it!
+Come on, here is [the link][arch] again.
+Go and read it!

+...

-Almost everything is the same here.
+Alright, now that you know about that, almost everything is the same here.
 We build up a component as a model, a way to update that model, and a way to view that model.
-As you look through the following code, just pretend that `Transaction Message Model` means “a new model”
+As you look through the following skeleton code, just pretend that `Transaction Message Model` means “a new model”.

 ```elm